 Level 2

-– Reduce the number of tests allowed in the calibration period in the stand that triggered the alarm to 80% of the standard calibration period.
+– Reduce the number of tests allowed in the calibration period in the stand that triggered the alarm to [enter number of tests representing 80% of the standard calibration period].

 Level 1

 The level 1 limit applies in situations that have been pre-determined by the surveillance panel to have a potential impact on test results.
 These situations may include the introduction of new critical parts, fuel batches, reference oil reblends, or other test components.
 When these conditions have been met and a level 1 alarm is triggered, immediately conduct one additional reference test in the stand that triggered the alarm.